CyrusLiu20/Explainable-Macro-Strategy/README.md

 # LLMStrategy Data Pipeline

-At present, only the data pipeline, prompt specification, and LLM Agent are available (just the framework).
-Stay tuned for future updates.
+At present, the data pipeline, prompt specification, and LLM Agent framework are available.
+Raw data can now be processed and fed into LLM agents.
+The README might be slightly out of date, but stay tuned for future updates.
 LLM inferencing is powered by Ollama, so feel free to explore Ollama for a variety of available models.
+Due to the high computational demands, users may need to utilise a free GPU on Google Colab and set up the environment using the `ColabTerminal.ipynb` file.
 <br>
 <br>
 Note: PromtCoder is developed by dhh1995 to streamline and modularise the creation of LLM Prompts.